-Engine to support custom aggregation pipeline.
+Aggregation Pipelines: We use Map Reduce framework on Google App Engine to support custom aggregation pipeline.
 It updates statistics about each venue (number of sick tweets associated with that venue, etc.).

-Web Interface

-The health professionals interact with nEmesis through a web application shown in figure 1.
+Web Interface.
+The health professionals interact with nEmesis through a web application shown in Fig. 1.
 All modules described above work together to produce a unified view that lists most likely offending venues along with supporting evidence.
 This allows inspectors to make informed decisions how to allocate their resources.
 The application was written using a combination of Python for the data access layer and AngularJS for the front-end.

-Developing the SVM model took 3 engineermonths.
+Developing the SVM model took 3 engineer-months.
 The backend modules above (Downloader through Labeler) took 2 engineer-months, and the Web Interface took an additional engineer-month.